-If in doubt about the legality of a uniform and before placing an order, please check with Emily Mason (emason@ohsaa.org) or Rules Interpreters, Greg Coulles (gregc300@gmail.com) or Fran Miller (franmarkmill@aol.com).
+If in doubt about the legality of a uniform and before placing an order, please check with Emily Mason (emason@ohsaa.org) or Rules Interpreters, Greg Coulles (gregc300@gmail.com) or Jeff Robinson (jeffrobinson724@yahoo.com).

-1) OHSAA GENERAL SPORT REGULATION 17 - UNIFORMS
+1) OHSAA GENERAL SPORT REGULATION 20 - UNIFORMS

 - A. Uniforms worn by participants in interscholastic athletic contests must conform to the playing rules adopted by the OHSAA for that sport.
-Any lettering or emblems (pictures or insignias) on uniforms must pertain to the school name, team nickname (mascot), individual's name, the sport, drug use prevention, sportsmanship, ethics or integrity or be of a patriotic nature. - A. Please note that in accordance with OHSAA General Sport Regulation 17, a single partial/whole manufacturer's logo/trademark/reference is permitted on each piece of the uniform provided it is no more than 2 1⁄4 square inches with no dimension more than 2 1⁄4 inches. - C. Please note that all uniform rules are combined in Bowling Regulation 1.8) Uniforms. - 1.
+Any lettering or emblems (pictures or insignias) on uniforms must pertain to the school name, team nickname (mascot), individual's name, the sport, drug use prevention, sportsmanship, ethics or integrity or be of a patriotic nature. - B. In accordance with OHSAA General Sport Regulation 20, a single partial/whole manufacturer's logo/trademark/reference is permitted on each piece of the uniform provided it is no more than 2 1⁄4 square inches with no dimension more than 2 1⁄4 inches. - C. Note that all uniform rules are combined in Bowling Regulation 1.9) Uniforms. - 1.
 All participants must wear the same sleeved, bowling shirt. - a.
 At a minimum, the shirt must have the name of the school, school nickname (as identified by the OHSAA), school mascot logo or school initials on the back. - i.
-If it only has the school initials, they must be prominently displayed. - b.
+If it only has the school initials, they must be prominently displayed. - Effective beginning in the 2025-26 season, the uniform (jersey) shall require the school name on the back. - b.
 The name of the school or school nickname must be at least 1 inch in height. - 2.
-All participants must wear black pants/bottoms.
+All participants must wear solid black pants/bottoms.
 No jeans or cotton sweatpants are permitted. - a.
-Athletes are permitted to wear skirts, as long as they are black and are no shorter than the end of the bowler's index finger when standing. - 3.
+Bowlers are permitted to wear skirts and/or shorts, as long as they are black and are no shorter than the end of the bowler's index finger when standing. - 3.
 Pants shall be worn at waist level and not sag or touch the floor. - 4.
-Cargo, yoga pants, jeggings, leggings, zebra/zubaz and painter pants are not permitted. - 5.
+Cargo, yoga pants, jeggings, leggings, zebra/zubaz, warmups and painter pants are not permitted. - 5.
 Headbands may be worn but must be a solid color and bear no markings other than the school name, school nickname or mascot logo. - a.
 Headbands do not need to be the same color for each participant. - 6.
 Hair ribbons may be worn. - 7.
 Hats and/or bandanas are not permitted. - 8.
 Bowling center logos are not permitted on any part of the uniform. - 9.
 Manufacturer logos (e.g., Nike, Adidas, etc.) are permitted on uniforms, but not on headbands, not to exceed 2 1⁄4 square inches. - 10.
-Uniform numbers are not required. - 11.
-If warm-ups are worn, they must be worn by the entire team and be identical in style.
+Uniform numbers are not required.